Welcome, seeker of knowledge! 🐧

 You might ask: How do those position values work on the 3DS? (seen e.g. in the coordinates tool).

-The hexadecimal there don't seem to correspond to the decimal value.
+The hexadecimal there doesn't seem to correspond to the decimal value.

 But what does the 3DS use here?
 The answer: 32-bit floating-point numbers (IEEE 754 standard).